tencent cloud

 }

-group_id | You can customize it.
-After the demo runs successfully, you can see the consumer on the Consumer Group page. |
+You can define the name and see the consumer on the Consumer Group page after successful demo running.

-Write the message production program producer.js
+1. Write the message production program producer.js.

 const Kafka = require('node-rdkafka');